Medical Board of Australia - FAQ: Specialist International Medical Graduates (SIMGs)

 Applying for the new Expedited Specialist pathway

-Applications open on 21 October 2024 for general practitioners with a specialist qualification on the Expedited Specialist pathway – accepted qualifications list.
+Applications open on 21 October 2024 for general practitioners and 23 December 2024 for anaesthetists and psychiatrists with a specialist qualification on the Expedited Specialist pathway – accepted qualifications list.

-The Expedited Specialist pathway is expected to open to internationally qualified specialists with eligible qualifications in anaesthesia, obstetrics and gynaecology, and psychiatry by late 2024.
+The Expedited Specialist pathway is expected to open to internationally qualified specialists with eligible qualifications in obstetrics and gynaecology in early 2025.
+Health Ministers have nominated general medicine, general paediatrics and diagnostic radiology as the next specialties to be considered for the pathway.

 There is no closing date for the new pathway.